+WongPartnership LLP

-WongPartnership LLP 12 Marina Boulevard Marina Bay Financial Centre Tower 3, #28-00 Singapore 018982
+12 Marina Boulevard

+Marina Bay Financial Centre Tower 3, #28-00

+018982 Singapore

-+65 6416 8108 bockeng.sim@wongpartnership.com Email: URL: www.wongpartnership.com
+Tel: +65 6416 8108

+Email: bockeng.sim@wongpartnership.com

+URL: www.wongpartnership.com

 Tan Shao Tong is a Partner in the Tax Practice.
 His main practice areas are income tax, goods & services tax, stamp duty and property tax.
 Shao Tong is recommended in The Legal 500: Asia Pacific - The Client's Guide to the Asia Pacific Legal Profession 2018 for the area of Tax.
-Shao Tong is a contributing editor for Singapore Civil Procedure 2019 and Goods and Services Tax Law & Practice (2nd Edition).
-He also co-authored the Singapore chapter of Global Legal Insights - Corporate Tax, 2014, 2015 and 2017 editions.
-He is an Accredited Tax Advisor (Income Tax) with the Singapore Institute of Accredited Tax Professionals and is also a fellow of the ACCA.
+Shao Tong is a Contributing Editor for Singapore Civil Procedure 2021 and Goods and Services Tax Law & Practice (second Edition).
+He also co-authored the Singapore chapter of Global Legal Insights - Corporate Tax 2014, 2015 and 2017 editions.
+He is an Accredited Tax Advisor (Income Tax) with the Singapore Chartered Tax Professionals and is also a fellow of the ACCA.